 The Physician Payments Sunshine Act

-Most patient’s are unaware about the potential safety concerns that arise when conflicts of interests get tangled up with their medical care, but the purpose of these payments and gifts is to influence the doctor’s prescribing habits and companies would not be investing billions of dollars a year if it was not a successful practice.
+Most patients are unaware of the potential safety concerns that arise when conflicts of interests get tangled up with their medical care, but the purpose of these payments and gifts is to influence the doctor’s prescribing habits and companies would not be investing billions of dollars a year if it was not a successful practice.

 - Total disclosed payments: $3.5 billion